 Starr Electric Company Completed its first center modern day Data Center for Nations Bank which at the time was called a "Computer Room Wiring Job" since the term Data Center and Mission Critical had not been evolved yet.

 Long time friend, leader and revolutionary, J.W.
-Starr passed away leaving the company in the hands of his son John D. Starr (pictured right) to maintain, revenue exceeded the $20 Million mark for the first time ever.
+Starr, retired, leaving the company in the hands of his son John D. Starr to maintain.
+Revenue exceeded the $20 million mark for the first time ever.

-John Starr single handedly led the charge to build CECA, Carolinas Electrical Contractors Association which promotes and supports the use of Merit Shop Contractors through the Carolinas which continues to support the Carolinas being a right to work state.
+John Starr single-handedly led the charge to build Carolinas Electrical Contractors Association (CECA), which promotes and supports the use of merit shop contractors through the Carolinas.
+CECA continues to support the Carolinas as right-to-work states.

-Starr Electric company acquired IND-COM Electric and merged the existing office with IND-COM's operation.
-First project for the new acquisition, was the NFL's Bank of America Stadium home of the Carolinas Panthers which was a design build project.
+Starr Electric acquired IND-COM Electric and merged with IND-COM's operation.
+The first project after the new acquisition was the NFL's Bank of America Stadium, home of the Carolinas Panthers, and was a design-build project.

-Starr Electric Company put a permanent office in Raleigh, North Carolina to meet the demands of the growing economy and the company.
-Since then, Starr Electric Company has built World Class Facilities in the vertical markets of Healthcare, Data Centers, Life Science, Higher Education and Technology.
+Starr Electric built a permanent office in Raleigh, NC to meet the demands of the growing economy and company.
+Since then, Starr Electric has built world-class facilities in the vertical markets of healthcare, data centers, life science, higher education and technology.

-Starr Electric Company started the Autocad Design Department which is now Starr Electric's Virtual Design Department.
-Since 2000, we have used Virtual design on over 150 projects totaling over 8,000,000 sf in a plethora of vertical markets.
+Starr Electric started the AutoCAD Design Department, now known as Starr Electric's Virtual Design Department.
+Since then, we have used virtual design capabilities on over 12,000,000 square feet worth of projects.

-Starr Electric Company expanded again into the Columbia, South Carolina Market with the award of the new Lexington Hospital Expansion which was over 600,000 sf of new Patient Tower, Operating Rooms and Central Energy Plant.
-The Columbia, South Carolina Office has been a driving force in South Carolina through various vertical markets.
+Starr Electric expanded again into the Columbia, SC market with the award of the Lexington Hospital expansion.
+The expansion was over 600,000 square feet and included a new patient tower, operating rooms and a central energy plant.
+The Columbia office remains a driving force in South Carolina.

-Starr Electric Company moved into a new Vertical Market of Offsite Construction.
-The market allows us the build complete data centers, central energy plants, electrical rooms and skid technology and ship the product anywhere in the world for even a greater geographic footprint.
-This technology allows owners and general contractors to schedule time and job costs to maximum return on investment.
+Starr Electric moved into the offsite construction market.
+The market allows us to build complete data centers, central energy plants, electrical rooms and skid technology to ship anywhere in the world, giving Starr Electric an even greater geographic footprint.

-John D. Starr, CEO of Starr Electric Company was inducted into the Order of the Long Leaf Pine Society in North Carolina by Governor, Pat McCrory.
-This is the highest award a civilian can be awarded, membership into this exclusive society is based on what the nominee has done in the betterment of the Old North State throughout their life.
+John D. Starr was inducted into the Order of the Long Leaf Pine Society by former governor, Pat McCrory.
+This is the highest award a civilian receive.
+Membership to this exclusive society is based on what the nominee has done in the betterment of the Old North State.

-11 Years Starr Electric Veteran, Harley Garrison was promoted to Chief Executive Officer to the lead the company into the next generation of the electrical construction industry.
+Harley Garrison was promoted to Chief Executive Officer after 11 years in the company.
+He leads Starr Electric into the next generation of the electrical construction industry.